Western Bean Cutworm

 • Larvae are pests of dry beans in the western U.S. and Great Lakes region, and of corn in the Corn Belt.

-Map: Approximate Range of Western Bean Cutworm in the U.S., 2018.
+Approximate Range of Western Bean Cutworm

-Western bean cutworm historically occurred in cornfields of the Great Plains, but has moved into the central and eastern Corn Belt.
+Western bean cutworm historically occurred in cornfields of the Great Plains but has moved into the central and eastern Corn Belt.

 Pest Symptoms